AisonSu/farrow-doc/en/guide/flexible-routing.md

 The Farrow Router system provides powerful tools for building maintainable routing architectures:

 - 🏗️ **Modular Design** - Organize routes into logical, reusable modules
-- 🔧 **Flexible Composition** - Compose complex routing structures from simple routers
+- 🔧 **Flexible Composition** - Build complex routing structures through Router() and route() collaboration
 - 🛡️ **Middleware Integration** - Apply middleware at router or route level
 - 📈 **Scalable Architecture** - Support for microservices and versioned APIs
 - 🎯 **Type Safety** - Complete TypeScript support throughout
+- ♻️ **High Reusability** - Same Router can be mounted to different paths
+- 🧩 **Single Responsibility** - Each Router focuses on a specific functional domain
+- 🔧 **Easy Maintenance** - Routers can be independently developed, tested, and maintained

-By properly utilizing Router features, you can build both powerful and maintainable routing systems that scale with your application's growth.
+By properly utilizing Router design philosophy and best practices, you can build both powerful and maintainable routing systems that scale with your application's growth.